zer0sense/pandoc_resume/markdown/resume_cs.md

 _United States Air Force_ September 1999-August 2013

-* Used custom tools and functional tests to provide superior offensive capability of multiple United States Air Force aircraft.
-Provided support of schedule and unscheduled maintenance of all weapons system components, and ensuring the most capable and reliable weapons system.
-Computed data to communicate statistic regarding all aspects of aircraft daily flying to include man hours used, scheduling effectiveness, and created custom reports, allowing senior leadership to have insight into daily mission accomplishment.
+* **Operational Enhancement and Data Analysis**
+  * Utilized specialized tools and conducted functional tests to enhance the operational capabilities of multiple United States Air Force aircraft.
+  * Provided comprehensive support for both scheduled and unscheduled maintenance of all weapons system components, ensuring optimal performance and reliability.
+  * Compiled and analyzed data to generate detailed reports on daily aircraft operations, including manpower allocation, scheduling efficiency, and mission accomplishment metrics, enabling senior leadership to make informed decisions.

+* **Documentation Management and Safety Compliance**
-* Documented and reviewed aircraft maintenance logs for inclusion of all maintenance events and discrepancies.
-Ensured aircraft reliability and safety for flight.
+  * Maintained meticulous documentation and reviewed aircraft maintenance logs to track all maintenance events and identify discrepancies, prioritizing aircraft reliability and safety for flight operations.

+* **Leadership and Team Management**
+  * Demonstrated leadership and training abilities by overseeing teams ranging from 3 to over 200 members.
-* Leader and Trainer of teams of 3 to groups of over 200.
-Created workplace shift schedule for twenty-four hour operations to include appointments, vacation forecasting, and on-boarding/off-boarding rotations.
-Mentored junior military members in being successful in military career and preparing them for post-military preparations.
+  * Developed and managed workplace shift schedules for twenty-four-hour operations, including appointment coordination, vacation planning, and personnel rotation.
+  * Mentored junior military members to succeed in their military careers and prepared them for transition to civilian life.

+* **Training Program Development and Improvement**
-* Restructured workplace training program through on-the-job training provisions.
-Allowing for expedited job qualification of employees.
-Thereby, increasing productivity and quality of overall product in a high demanding operation tempo of aircraft maintenance.
+  * Revamped workplace training programs by implementing on-the-job training initiatives, streamlining the qualification process for employees, and boosting productivity and quality standards in a fast-paced aircraft maintenance environment.

 Education and Training
 --------------